ucsf-wynton/wynton-website-hpc/docs/software/singularity.md

 ### Create a Singularity image on your own workstation and transfer the image to Wynton

-You can install Singularity on a Linux host where you have root access an and build the container image there using `sudo singularity build`
+You can install Singularity on a Linux host where you have root access and build the container image there using `sudo singularity build`.

 Then the finished container image can be transferred to Wynton for use.